Ian Happ Player Props: Cubs vs. Pirates

 Ian Happ At The Plate

-- In 7.1% of his games this season, he has hit a home run, and 1.7% of his trips to the plate.
+- In 7.0% of his games this year, he has hit a long ball, and 1.6% of his trips to the plate.

-- Happ has picked up an RBI in 27.1% of his games this year, with two or more RBI in 12.9% of his games.
-He has also plated three or more runs in four contests.
+- In 26.8% of his games this season, Happ has had at least one RBI.
+He's picked up more than one in 12.7% and driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.